JonathanTreffler/nuxt-gallery/README.md

 When a image gets clicked the full resolution version gets loaded and displayed as big as possible (depends on the screen size).

+If you have to include the author of the image, because of the license you can do that with the data-source parameter. <br>
+It will show the author on the bottom of the screen when the user clicks on the image.

 ### [Demo](https://jonathan-treffler.de/nuxt-gallery/)

 ## Installation: